R. C. Slocum

-Richard Copeland Slocum (born November 7, 1944), is a former American football player and coach.
-He served as the interim athletic director at Texas A&M University from January through June 2019, and previously served as the head football coach there from 1989 to 2002.
+Richard Copeland Slocum (born November 7, 1944) is an American former football player and coach who is currently a special assistant to the president at Texas A&M University.
+He has also served as interim athletic director at the university from January through June 2019 and again from January through March 2024, and previously served as the head football coach there from 1989 to 2002.
 He has won more games as coach (123) than anyone else in Texas A&M Aggies football history.
 Slocum was inducted into the College Football Hall of Fame as a coach in 2012.

-Personal
+Personal life

 Raised in Orange, Texas, Slocum graduated from Stark High School in Orange in 1963 and attended McNeese State University in Lake Charles, Louisiana.
 Slocum earned a B.S. in physical education in 1967 and M.S. in educational administration in 1968, both from McNeese State.
 He has two sons; the older, Shawn Slocum, was an assistant coach at Texas A&M under his father and has been the special teams coordinator for the Arizona State Sun Devils since 2015.